iamsellek/alfred_git/README.md

 you first run the app!
 After installation, just run the app and it'll run you through the set up and explain along the way!

 AlfredGit comes packaged with the most common git commands built in.
-I'm working on getting custom commands to work with it as well, so you can send whatever command you'd like to however many branches you'd like in one fell swoop!
+You can also send custom commands, so you can send whatever command you'd like to however many branches you'd like in one fell swoop!
 Simple!
 Think another command warrants being on this list?
 Email me and I'll consider adding it!

 And with that, we come to the built-in commands.
 Here are the AlfredGit commands followed by a description of what they run.
 Most of these should be intuitive.